nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 **Introduction**

-When searching for targets whose location is unknown, animals benefit by adopting movement patterns that promote random encounters.
-Random search theories have predicted the best movement patterns that maximize encounter rates with target objects, across a variety of environmental conditions, including distribution and movement patterns of target objects, time limitation, and ecological situations.
-Also, empirical studies have shown that animals engage in optimal random search strategies, especially focusing on the behavioral changes of the searchers across differential searching environments.
-In random search theories, however, although exogenous factors have been considered in both theoretical modeling and empirical observations, studies have rarely taken into account the indigenous conditions of searching agents.
-Real animals dramatically change their physiological conditions, including sexes, ages, and nutritional conditions.
-This limits the connectivity between theories of random search and empirical observations of animal searching behaviors.
+When searching for targets whose location is unknown, animals benefit by adopting movement patterns that promote random encounters (Bartumeus and Catalan, 2009; Viswanathan et al., 2011).
+Random search theories have predicted the best movement patterns that maximize encounter rates with target objects across various environmental conditions, including distribution and movement patterns of target objects (Bartumeus et al., 2005; Cain, 1985; Palyulin et al., 2014; Viswanathan et al., 1999), time limitation (Mizumoto et al., 2017a), and ecological situations (Abe and Shimada, 2015).
+Also, empirical studies have shown that animals use optimal random search strategies by focusing on how searchers change their movement patterns across differential searching environments (Bartumeus et al., 2003; Humphries et al., 2010; Mizumoto and Dobata, 2019; Weimerskirch et al., 2007).
+However, although these studies emphasized the importance of external environments to determine the optimal ransom search strategies, the internal conditions of searchers have rarely been considered.
+Real animals have different entities, such as sexes and ages, among individuals, and their physiological conditions dramatically change according to time due to e.g., changes of nutritional conditions.
+Such biological contexts are essential to connect theories of random search and empirical observations of animal searching behaviors (refs).

-Mating is one of the main motivations for search, and both females and males evolved optimal sex-specific movement patterns to maximize mating encounters.
-During mate searches, an encounter is one of the goals but not everything.
-Once they encounter the potential mating partners, then they need to make a decision to mate with the encountered individuals.
+Mate search is essential for sexual reproduction, and random search theories predict that both females and males evolved sex-specific movement patterns to optimize mating encounters (Mizumoto et al., 2017a;
-Thus, enhancing mating encounters is critical before the encounter, while evaluation of the mating partner will be involved after encounters.
-In random search theories, because movement patterns influence the frequency of mating encounters netween partners, it also has a strong influence on the subsequent decision.
-However, the relationships between moving patterns and mate choice remain totally unknown.
-To achieve optimal mating encounters, animals should plastically adjust movement patterns.
-However, if they could not achieve the optimal movements before encounters, due to physiological conditions, mate searchers could plastically adjust their subsequent mate choice after encounters.
+Mizumoto and Dobata, 2018; Reynolds, 2006).
+However, behavior after encounter is also critical to obtaining a partner in animal mating.
+In species with a high cost of mating, mates decide whether to select the encountered individual as a partner (refs).
+The decision criteria are based on a variety of factors, such as the frequency of mating encounters (refs).
+Thus, one can expect that changes in their random search can subsequently affect the decision-making process for mate choice.
+For example, if mate searchers could not achieve the optimal movements due to physiological conditions, mate searchers would plastically adjust their subsequent mate choice after encounters.

-To fill this gap and study the plastic changes of random search, *Reticulitermes* termites provide an ideal system.
-During a certain season of the year, alates (winged reproductives) fly to disperse for mating.
+To study the plastic changes of random search, *Reticulitermes* termites provide an ideal system.
+During a particular season, alates (winged reproductives) fly to disperse for mating.
 After dispersal, termites shed their wings, walk to search for mating partners, and, upon successful encounters, perform tandem runs to stay together while looking for a potential nest site (Fig. 1A) (Nutting, 1969).
 In this process, both females and males of termites flexibly change their random search strategies to enhance mating encounters.
-Before encounters, both females and males actively explore the environments to cover the wide regions (Mizumoto and Dobata, 2019), while leaders pause and followers move to enhance reunion once they are accidentally separated during tandem pairing (Mizumoto et al., 2022;
-Mizumoto and Dobata, 2019).
+Before encounters, both females and males actively explore the environments to cover a wide region (Mizumoto and Dobata, 2019), while leaders pause and followers move to enhance reunion once they are accidentally separated during tandem pairing (Mizumoto et al., 2022; Mizumoto and Dobata, 2019).
 Pairs excavate wood or soil to establish a nest as soon as they start tandem runs.
-Mate search is the only behavior of these dealates, and mate search will last until they find a partner, otherwise, they die (Mizumoto et al., 2016).
+Mate search is the only behavior of these dealates, and mate search will last until they find a partner; otherwise, they die (Mizumoto et al., 2016).
 If they could not find a partner, the mate search could last multiple days (Kusaka and Matsuura, 2017; Mizumoto et al., 2017b), with photoperiodic circadian rhythms (Mizumoto et al., 2017b).
 The mate search could be highly costly, given that termites do not feed and obtain energy until they start a new colony (refs), and social isolation is exceptional in their life history (Koto et al., 2015).
-Thus, the costs associated with mate search must have a strong impact on their searching and mating strategies.
+Thus, the costs associated with mate search must strongly impact their searching and mating strategies.

-In this study, we quantify the cost of mate search and investigate its influence on the mate searching behavior in a termite, *Reticulitermes speratus* (Kolbe 1985).
-We force dealates to search for mating partners without encountering for 72 hours and examine how this alter their movement patterns, colony foundation success, and mate choice.
+In this study, we quantify the cost of mate search and investigate its influence on the mate-searching behavior in a termite, *Reticulitermes speratus* (Kolbe 1985).
+We force dealates to search for mating partners without encountering them for 72 hours and examine how this alters their movement patterns, colony foundation success, and mate choice.

 Movement patterns.
 Diffusiveness is important parameters.
 Pausing is too.
 All of them can be obtained using servosphere.

-**Results**
+**Results **

 **Change of searching activity over time**